Testing for the coronavirus and communicating the results

 We will ask for your permission if we want to keep your personal data longer.
 The only time we wouldn’t ask you this is if we need to keep it longer because of another law.

-If you contact GGD GHOR Nederland’s back office to check the data used for your test certificates or proof of recovery, the telephone conversation will be recorded.
-We will keep the recording for 4 weeks.
+If you contact GGD GHOR Nederland to check your data, we will keep the recording of this telephone conversation for 4 weeks.

 How do we protect your personal data?